intel/QAT_Engine/README.md

     was unpacked to `/QAT`, and you are using an Intel(R) Communications Chipset 8925 to 8955 Series device then you would use the following setting:
     --with-qat_dir=/QAT/QAT1.6
+    This option is not needed if you are building against the in-tree driver installed via qatlib RPM.
+Also, if use of Multi-buffer Software optimization over QAT is preferred, then this option is not needed.

+Mandatory (when building against OpenSSL from source)

 --with-openssl_install_dir=/path/to/openssl_install
     Specify the path to the top level where the OpenSSL* build was installed to.
-This is needed so that compilation can locate OpenSSL header files and the qat.so engine library can be copied into the folder containing the other dynamic engines when you run 'make install'.
-If you do not specify this then compilation will fail.
+    If this path is specified then qatengine.so engine library will be copied into the folder containing the other dynamic engines when you run 'make install'.
+This option, if not specified uses system OpenSSL if the version is 1.1.1 and installs qatengine.so in the system enginesdir (eg: /usr/lib64/engine-1.1).
+OpenSSL library and devel package needs to be installed and should be version 1.1.1 series if this option is not specified.
     For example if you installed OpenSSL* to its default location of `/usr/local/ssl` then you would use the following setting:
     --with-openssl_install_dir=/usr/local/ssl

+Mandatory (when building against OpenSSL 1.1.0)

+--with-openssl_dir=/path/to/openssl
+    Specify the path to the top level of the OpenSSL* source code.
+This path is only needed to regenerate engine specific error source files using the mkerr.pl script from the OpenSSL source files.
+This option needs to be used if there is any new error message added in the QAT Engine source files and the error files will get updated using the mkerr.pl script.
+The default if not provided will build QAT Engine from the existing error files e_qat_err.c, e_qat_err.h & e_qat.txt in the QAT Engine dir which is generated from OpenSSL release mentioned in the github release page.
+    This option is mandatory when building against OpenSSL* 1.1.0 as existing err files is generated for 1.1.1 which is not compatible for 1.1.0 and `--with-openssl_install_dir` needs to be provided to regenerate it.
+    For example if you cloned the OpenSSL* Github* repository from within `/` then you would use the following setting:
+    --with-openssl_dir=/openssl

 Mandatory (when using the Intel&reg; QAT Driver HW Version 1.6)